two hyenas sitting in lush grass looking off to the left of the frame

 Kenya is home to over a million camels

 Then there's the shared legacy of maritime trade with India and the Middle East in the coastal regions of both Tanzania and Kenya.
-The architecture and spicy cuisine of Zanzibar in Tanzania are a potent example of this influence.
+The architecture and spicy cuisine of Zanzibar in Tanzania are potent examples of this influence.

 Maasai jumping dance Tanzania African safari